-\begin{remark} Note the marginal density $\hat p(\bx_{\geq k}), k = 2, \ldots,m$ can be computed in a similar way from the first coordinate to the last coordinate.
-In this way, the resulting KR rearrangement is upper-triangular, i.e.,
+\begin{remark} The marginal densities $\hat p(\bx_{\geq k}) $ where $ k = 2, \ldots,m$, can be computed in a similar way from the first coordinate to the last coordinate.
+This way, the resulting KR rearrangement is upper-triangular, i.e.,

 as the variable dependency follows a reverse order. \end{remark}